cresc1973/wlTerm/README.md

 wlTerm
 ======

+This is a test upload for git and github...

 Wire less uart communication for iPhone with Konashi

 This is a study of the simple terminal software using Konashi.